LazySammy/LOTUS/tutorials/Parameters.md

 - Options:
   - ```10``` ☑️
   - ```<your_value>```
-  > calculation method available here : [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360036361772-StrandOddsRatio)
+  > calculation method available on [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360036361772-StrandOddsRatio)

 #### 🔵 ```max_VAF_pop```
 - The minimum allelic frequency in the population (number of times the mutation has been observed in the population).